umbraco/UmbracoDocs/Extending/Section-Trees/trees-v9.md

 ![Delete Raindrops on Roses](images/delete-raindrops-on-roses-v8.png)

-Take a look at the [umbEditor directives in the backoffice API Documentation (currently only available for Umbraco 8)](https://our.umbraco.com/apidocs/v8/ui/#/api/umbraco.directives.directive:umbEditorHeader), for lots of common interaction directives that can be used to deliver a consistent backoffice editing experience for items in your custom tree.
+Take a look at the [umbEditor directives in the backoffice API Documentation](https://apidocs.umbraco.com/v9/ui/#/api/umbraco.directives.directive:umbEditorHeader), for lots of common interaction directives that can be used to deliver a consistent backoffice editing experience for items in your custom tree.

 [see Tree Actions for a list of tree *ActionMenuItems* and *IActions*](tree-actions-v9.md)